happyrabbit/Talks/2018_06_ShortCourse/README.md

 1. Introduction to data science.
 In this section, we will introduce the history and trends in data science.
 We will list typical requirements for successful data scientist and do an evaluation for participants to find the skill gaps and give recommendations to bridge the gaps.
 Participants will have a good understanding of what data scientists do and know their skill and knowledge gaps after taking this section.

-2. Big Data Cloud Platform.
-In this section, we will first introduce how to open Databricks community edition account to leverage its scalable cloud-based big data platform (i.e. a mini Hadoop/spark or GPU cluster with R, Python, SQL and Markdown capability).
-Nearly all the programming and demo related topics are based on this cloud platform.
-We will briefly introduce SQL and databases, Hadoop MapReduce, Hive, Spark and GPU computing environment for high- performance computing with big data.
-Participants will be confident to work with these big data platforms after this section.
+2. Deep Learning Lecture.
+In this section, we will briefly introduce the history of deep learning and the essential concepts that we need to know for deep learning applications.
+Then we will introuduce the feed forward neural network (FFNN) and Convolutional Neural Network (CNN) with the MNIST hand written digits examples.
+The R package keras will be used to show how to build FFNN and CNN models.

+3. Data Prepressing Using R Pipe Line.
+For R users not familar with the R pipe line way of written code, we have this brief introduction section of using R pipe line which will be used in most of the hands on sessiions.

+4. Databricks account setup.
+In this section, we will walk through the steps to apply and setup a Databricks Community Edition free acount and all the hands on sessions will run in this account.

+5. Deep Learning Hands On.
+In this section, we will walk through all the steps to (1) create a cloud computing node, (2) create a notebook using R, (3) import a notebook of deep learning applications with FFNN and CNN, (4) step-by-step illustration of FFNN model, (5) step-by-step illustration of CNN model.

+6. Data Preprocessing & Wrangling.
+In this section, we will walk through major steps in data peprocessing and wrangling.

-3. Data Science Project Cycle.
-In this section, we will leverage the Databricks platforms Spark capability with R to go through some important topics in the data science cycle.
-The platform provides a production-like environment at enterprises.
-Participants will be able to use R to leverage Spark to do those data manipulation after this section.
+7. Big Data Cloud Platform.
+In this section, we will introduce the big data cloud plaftorm and steps to use R to directly interact with Spark dataframes for big data applications.

-4. Survey of Typical Machine Learning Algorithms.
-In this section, we will leverage the Databricks platform to explore typical machine learning algorithms typically used in industries with hands-on examples.
-Participants will learn how to apply these algorithms in real world problems through big data platform after this section.
+8. Data Preprocessing & Wrangling Hands On.
+In this section, we will use Databricks community edition to walk through the steps.

+9. Big Data Cloud Platform Hands On.
+In this section, we will use Databricks community edition to walk through the steps.

-5. Soft Skills for Data Scientists.
+10. Soft Skills and Data Science Project Cycle.
 In this section, we will introduce the needed soft skills that are essential in data science projects at enterprise environments.
 We will talk about basic project management skills with agile concepts and how to effectively communicate with business partners to define and solve data science problems.
 We will illustrate how to lead with confidence given the strong technical background that statisticians have.

-Participants will be familiar with data science collaborations in enterprise environments after this section.
+11. Build static personal website using SSG+Netlify.
+In this section, we will introdue how to quickly build your personal-professional website for future career advancement opportunities.

 Tentative Schedule